camunda/camunda-docs-static/get-started/content/cmmn11/create-case.md

 {{< img src="../img/cmmn-4.png" >}}

-Repeat this steps for the *Provide Customer Rating* task to activate and configure the activation rule as well.
+Repeat these steps for the *Provide Customer Rating* task to activate and configure the activation rule as well.

 {{< note title="Manual Activation Rule" class="info" >}}
  To learn more about the manual activation rule, consider checking the [Manual Activation Rule section](/manual/latest/reference/cmmn11/markers/manual-activation-rule/) of our CMMN implementation guide.